NerdAmethyst/Nad-MC-Mod-List/README.md

 📌 Some mods require dependencies in order to run or function properly.
 If the game fails to run or crashed, there might be dependencies missing, incompatible or wrong version, wrong mod loader, or mods that aren't compatible with one another.
 To troubleshoot, make sure all your mods are compatible, check for missing mods, and make sure you're using the right version and mod loader.<br>

 📌 For Shaders, make sure to use the full releases and correct versions to avoid bugs and glitches, and to ensure compatability with the latest version of ***Iris shaders***.
-For resource packs and data packs, make sure the pack uses the right pack format/s that supports your game version.<br>
+For resource packs and data packs, make sure the pack uses the right pack format/s that supports your game version.

 #